MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 1. On **SEA-SVR2**, in the Azure portal, in the **Search resources, services, and docs** text box, on the toolbar, search for and select **Microsoft Defender for Cloud**.
 1. On the **Microsoft Defender for Cloud \| Overview** page, select the  **Click here to upgrade >** link.
 In the **Getting started** page, select **Upgrade**.

-   > **Note:** Your subscription may already have the enhanced security of Defender for Cloud enabled, in which case, continue to the next task.
+   > **Note:** Your subscription may already have the enhanced security of Defender for Cloud enabled, in which case there is no need to upgrade, and you can continue on to the next task.

 #### Task 2: Enable enhanced security of Defender for Cloud